Cargo Ship Departs as SpaceX Crew-1 Mission Nears End

-Category: Space Hits: 3The 11-member crew aboard the station is actually a combination of three different crews: the Soyuz MS-18 crew in the back row, SpaceX Crew-2 in the middle row, and the four SpaceX Crew-1 astronauts in the far left and right corners.
+Category: Space Hits: 15The 11-member crew aboard the station is actually a combination of three different crews: the Soyuz MS-18 crew in the back row, SpaceX Crew-2 in the middle row, and the four SpaceX Crew-1 astronauts in the far left and right corners.

 A trash-packed Russian cargo craft departed the International Space Station on Tuesday night.
 Four astronauts are also nearing the end of their mission amidst a variety of human research taking place on the orbiting lab today.